cfralick/mkdong/README.md

 mkdong
 ======

 A CLI utility to print dongs.

+    $ python -m mkdong 5